Vasa (ship): Finds

 Many of the more recent objects contaminating the site were disregarded when the finds were registered, but some were the remains of the 1660s salvage efforts, and others had their own stories to tell.
 Among the best-known of these was a statue of 20th-century Finnish runner Paavo Nurmi, which was placed on the ship as a prank by students of Helsinki University of Technology (now Aalto University) the night before the final lift.
-The inspiration for the prank was that Sweden had forbidden Nurmi from competing in the 1932 Summer Olympics in Los Angeles, United States.

 Causes of sinking

-Vasa sank because it had very little initial stability—resistance to heeling under the force of wind or waves acting on the hull.
+Vasa sank because she had very little initial stability—resistance to heeling under the force of wind or waves acting on the hull.
 This was due to the distribution of mass in the hull structure, and to the ballast, guns, provisions, and other objects loaded on board placing a lot of weight too high in the ship.
-This put the centre of gravity very high relative to the centre of buoyancy, thus making the ship readily heel in response to little force, and not providing enough righting moment for it to become upright again.
+This put the centre of gravity very high relative to the centre of buoyancy, thus making the ship readily heel in response to little force, and not providing enough righting moment for her to become upright again.